reinator/tutorial_metabarcoding/_pages/polishing.md

 2. Has the QVs improved with polishing?

+3. Putting one of each spectra plots for before and after polishing side by side in a slide, where can you see in the plot the evidence for the change in QV?
+(Look at kmers around 0).

-3. Has BUSCO changed before and after-polishing?
+4. Has BUSCO changed before and after-polishing?

 Make one slide with all the information you have analysed here.